-We will walk together, in plain language, through every layer of dementia caregiving in Pennsylvania in 2026: where to get diagnosed; how to get insurance to pay for ongoing memory care; how to claim the federally-funded $2,500-a-year GUIDE respite benefit if you qualify; how Pennsylvania Medicaid handles dementia (and what the 2026 income, asset, look-back, and penalty-divisor numbers actually are); how Pennsylvania's two licensed assisted-living frameworks, Personal Care Homes and Assisted Living Residences, handle memory care; what changed about guardianship under Act 61 of 2023 and Act 39 of 2025; what the Pennsylvania Inheritance Tax means for a Personal Care Agreement; and which helplines to call when you cannot do this alone at 2 a.m.
+This guide is that map.
+We will walk together, in plain language, through every layer of dementia caregiving in Pennsylvania in 2026: where to get diagnosed; how to get insurance to pay for ongoing memory care; how to claim the federally-funded $2,625-a-year GUIDE respite benefit if you qualify; how Pennsylvania Medicaid handles dementia; how Personal Care Homes and Assisted Living Residences handle memory care; what changed about guardianship under Act 61 of 2023 and Act 39 of 2025; and which helplines to call when you cannot do this alone at 2 a.m.

 Pennsylvania's dementia landscape, 2026

-Pennsylvania's caregiving terrain is as varied as its geography: 48 of the 67 counties are rural by the Center for Rural Pennsylvania's definition, and the dementia-care infrastructure is heaviest in the Philadelphia, Pittsburgh, Lehigh Valley, and Harrisburg/Hershey corridors.
+Pennsylvania's caregiving terrain is as varied as its geography: many of its 67 counties are rural by the Center for Rural Pennsylvania's definition, and the dementia-care infrastructure is heaviest in the Philadelphia, Pittsburgh, Lehigh Valley, and Harrisburg/Hershey corridors.
 Northern-tier and northwestern-tier rural counties, Cameron, Forest, Sullivan, Potter, McKean, Warren, have the highest age-adjusted Alzheimer's prevalence rates in the state and the thinnest provider density.
 If you live in one of these counties, telehealth, regional GUIDE participants like LECOM Medical Associates of Erie and VNA Central PA, and the academic medical centers' satellite clinics will matter more for your family than they would in Philadelphia or Pittsburgh.

 The single most important Pennsylvania policy change for dementia families in the last decade arrived in October 2024.